darkfeline/dantalian/doc/dev/library.rst

    a directory ``albums`` in the root directory is synonymous with tag ``//albums``, and a directory ``artists`` in ``albums`` with tag ``//albums/artists``.

+   Due to dantalian's implementation, the special root tag ``//`` exists as an implementation detail.
+The only documented appearance of the root tag is when calling :meth:`dantalian.library.BaseLibrary.listtag()`, which will include the root tag if the file is hard linked under the library root directory.
+The root tag will work everywhere a tag will, but again, is an implementation detail specific to dantalian's implementation.

 Tag Existence
 -------------